 The Scheme considers its net assets attributable to unitholders as capital.
-The amount of net assets attributable to unitholders can change significantly on a daily basis as the Scheme is subject to daily applications and daily redemptions at the discretion of unitholders.
+The amount of net assets attributable to unitholders can change significantly on a daily basis as the Scheme is subject to daily applications at the discretion of unitholders.
+Units are redeemable at unitholders' option when a withdrawal offer is made by the Responsible Entity.

-Applications and redemptions are reviewed relative to the liquidity of the Scheme's underlying assets on a daily basis by the Responsible Entity.
+Applications and redemptions offer are reviewed relative to the liquidity of the Scheme's underlying assets by the Responsible Entity.
 Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to reject an application and to defer or adjust a redemption if the exercise of such discretion is in the best interests of unitholders.